DCC-Lab/Documentation/README.md

 Not everything is a good document name!
 Here they are:

-1. Protocol: describes the technical steps to complete a small task in the laboratory
 2. Guide: describes a system: components and how to use/troubleshoot it.
 3. HOWTO: a describes the exact steps to get something done, usually related to a computer
+1. Protocol: describes the technical steps to complete a small task in the laboratory
+4. Summary: summarizes an article, book or general concepts

 ## Organisation of this repository
 1. If using LaTeX, Pages, Word, microsoft Paint, excel whatever: